 OVERCOMING OUR RED TAPE CRISIS

 We have an environmental red tape crisis.
-Red tape is holding back the efficiency and productivity of our key industries, without leading to any consequent improvement in environmental amenity.
+Red tape is holding back the efficiency and productivity of our key industries, without leading to an attendant improvement in environmental amenity.
 Federal and state governments, pushed by green groups, are placing the enormous cost of environmental preservation directly onto private industries.

 In a world of competing and mobile capital and labour, we cannot afford to be complacent about our capacity to withstand costly red tape.